Universal Sharpness Dynamics in Neural Network Training: Fixed Point Analysis, Edge of Stability, and Route to Chaos: Predictions and Verifications in Real-world Scenarios

-\Cref{fig:real_world_power_spectrum} shows the bifurcation diagram, late-time sharpness trajectories, and power spectrum of sharpness trajectories for a $2$-layer linear FCN.
-In the first row, the model is trained on random synthetic data corresponding to $5,000$ iid examples with unit output dimension, whereas, in the second row, on a $5,000$ example subset of CIFAR-10.
-Similar to the UV model, FCNs trained on random data exhibit a period-doubling route to chaos, as illustrated in \Cref{fig:real_world_power_spectrum}(a).
+The analysis in \Cref{section:eos_UV_model} unveiled structured fluctuations in $\lambda$ at the EoS, with a period-doubling route to chaos observed as the learning rate is tuned.
+This motivates us to analyze fluctuations at the EoS in real-world models trained on realistic and synthetic datasets. \Cref{fig:real_world_power_spectrum} shows the bifurcation diagram, late-time sharpness trajectories, and power spectrum of sharpness trajectories for a $2$-layer linear FCN.
+In the first row, the model is trained on random synthetic data with $5,000$ iid examples with unit output dimension, whereas, in the second row, on a $5,000$ example subset of CIFAR-10.
+Similar to the UV model, FCNs trained on random data exhibit a period-doubling route to chaos, as shown in \Cref{fig:real_world_power_spectrum}(a).
 By comparison, FCNs trained on CIFAR-10 only show dense bands in the sharpness rather than exhibiting a clear period-doubling route to chaos.

 On analyzing the sharpness trajectories at EoS, we observe long-range correlations in time in real datasets, with fluctuations increasing with the learning rate (see \Cref{fig:real_world_power_spectrum}(e)).
 By comparison, sharpness trajectories of models trained on random datasets exhibit short-period oscillations (see \Cref{fig:real_world_power_spectrum}(b)).
 The power spectrum of these sharpness trajectories further quantifies these observations, as shown in \Cref{fig:real_world_power_spectrum}(c, f).
 In the random dataset case, high-frequency modes corresponding to the period-doubling route to chaos emerge at EoS as shown in \Cref{fig:real_world_power_spectrum}(c).
 In contrast, real datasets exhibit low-frequency modes at small learning rates.
 As the learning rate is increased, high-frequency modes, reminiscent of the period-doubling route to chaos, start emerging (see \Cref{fig:real_world_power_spectrum}(f)).
 In \Cref{appendix:route_to_chaos_real}, we demonstrate that CNNs and ResNets trained on image datasets show dense bands of sharpness similar to those in FCNs.